fumiyasac/constraints-kit/README.md

 🏗 Declarative, Chainable & Lightweight Auto Layout constraints framework for iOS.
 The framework offers a rich set of methods for defining `Auto Layout` constraints (see `Contents`) without any other external dependencies.

 # 💡 Movitation
 The purpose of this framework is to provide a very lightweight solution for `Auto Layout` and to make the development of programmatic `UI` much simpler, hiding the boilerplate code under the framework.
-Primary usage is for internal developments, however I decided that to share the framework with the community, since it offers some uniqueness.
+Primary usage is for internal developments, however I decided to share the framework with the community, since it offers some uniqueness and I'm going to continue work on this development.

 # 📺 Demo